-The Republic of Liberia's Mission to the United Nations represents the Country at the United Nations and has accreditation to Cuba and Brazil .
+The Permanent Mission of the Republic of Liberia to the United Nations represents the Country at the United Nations and has accreditation to Cuba and Brazil.

 It is responsible for ensuring Liberia's participation in the United Nations at all levels.
 The Mission is headed by His.
 Excellency Dee-Maxwell Saah Kemayah, Sr., Ambassador Extraordinary and Plenipotentiary and Permanent Representative to the United Nations.
 He's assisted by a team of Diplomatic staff who represents Liberia's political, economic, social, legal and military interests at the United Nations.
 Their representation encompasses the promotion of Liberia's policies on regional and global issues, as well as collaboration with other UN member states to achieve common objectives.